circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For convenience,
 CircleCI maintains several Docker images.
-These images are extensions of official Docker images and include tools especially useful for CI/CD.
+These images are typically extensions of official Docker images and include tools especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).
 Visit the `circleci-images` GitHub repo for the [source code for the CircleCI Docker images](https://github.com/circleci/circleci-images).
 Visit the `circleci-dockerfiles` GitHub repo for the [Dockerfiles for the CircleCI Docker images](https://github.com/circleci-public/circleci-dockerfiles).

+_**Note:** CircleCI occasionally makes scheduled changes to images to fix bugs or otherwise improve functionality, and these changes can sometimes cause affect how images work in CircleCI jobs.
+Please follow the [**convenience-images** tag on Discuss](https://discuss.circleci.com/tags/convenience-images) to be notified in advance of scheduled maintenance._

 ## Best Practices